pang-yann/scenenn_to_ros2bag/README.md

-# Interfacing SceneNN and ROS
+# Interfacing SceneNN and ROS2 (Fork)
-Dataset tools for working with the [SceneNN](http://scenenn.net/) dataset and converting its raw sequence data to a ROS bag.
+Dataset tools for working with the [SceneNN](http://scenenn.net/) dataset and converting its raw sequence data to a ROS2 bag.

+This repository was forked from [ethz-asl/scenenn_to_rosbag](https://github.com/ethz-asl/scenenn_to_rosbag) and modified to work with ROS2 as part of my Final Year Project.
+Since the masked instance images are no longer available via the original scenenn Google Drive, it only converts the RGB-D images and trajectories into the ROS2 bag.

 ## How to use these tools
 1. Follow the instructions in the [scenenn repository](https://github.com/scenenn/scenenn) and download the SceneNN data.